Special Postings

 The City of Moncton is seeking candidates interested in a challenging and rewarding career in public safety and law enforcement and fire services who possess proven multi-tasking abilities, solid computer and keyboarding skills, excellent oral and written communication skills and the ability to work in a high-pressure environment while handling issues in a calm and professional manner.

 We are seeking team players that are committed to providing quality service and want to work in an exciting, challenging and rewarding career field.
-These positions work with the Codiac Regional RCMP and are located at the 9-1-1 Center in Dieppe.
+These positions work with the Codiac Regional RCMP and are located at the 9-1-1 Centre in Dieppe.

 About this position